devtiagomantay/aptoide-cli-store/README.md

 # aptoide-cli-store
-Simple assignement to simulate purchases in the aptoide store
+Simple assignment to simulate purchases in the aptoide store

 ## Unit tests